-The average summer cross-shelf velocity profile is more vertically sheared than either the winter or the model profiles (Fig. 12a).
-Since the relevant model response is essentially inviscid ( $A \approx 0$ ), suppression of turbulent mixing by the stratification does not seem to explain the discrepancy; the observed profiles have more shear than the inviscid model response.
-However, the over-simplified model does not consider spatial variations in the wave forcing or response, buoyancy forcing, or other potentially important elements of the dynamics such as the relative vorticity of the mean flow (e.g. McWilliams et al. 2004).
-For example, vertical mixing and the cross-shelf circulation acting on the stratification may influence the dynamics by creating buoyancy forcing similar to the stratification and vertical mixing processes in both winter and summer is a focus of the ongoing SWWIM project that includes obtaining moored observations of the stratification throughout the year and numerical modeling.
+turbulent mixing by the stratification does not seem to explain the discrepancy; the observed profiles have more shear than the inviscid model response.
+However, the oversimplified model does not consider spatial variations in the wave forcing or response, buoyancy forcing, or other potentially important elements of the dynamics such as the relative vorticity of the mean flow (e.g., McWilliams et al. 2004).
+For example, vertical mixing and the cross-shelf circulation acting on the stratification may influence the dynamics by creating buoyancy forcing similar to the stratified inner-shelf response to wind forcing (Austin and Lentz 2002).
+The influence of stratification and vertical mixing processes in both winter and summer is a focus of the ongoing SWWIM project that includes obtaining moored observations of the stratification throughout the year and numerical modeling.